Francisco Jiménez (writer): Career

-He is the Co-founder of The Bilingual Review, a scholarly journal dedicated to the study of the linguistics and literature of English Spanish bilingualism in the United States.
+He is the co-founder of The Bilingual Review, a scholarly journal dedicated to the study of the linguistics and literature of English Spanish bilingualism in the United States.

 He has served on various professional boards and commissions, including the California Commission on Teacher Credentialing (10 years, two as chair), California Council for the Humanities (5 years, one as vice chair), Accrediting Commission for Senior Colleges and Universities (WASC, 6 years), Santa Clara University Board of Trustees (6 years), the Far West Lab for Educational Research and Development (5 years), ALearn, and the Leadership Board of the College of Arts and Sciences at SCU.

 In 1997, Jiménez published his first autobiographical short novel, The Circuit: Stories from the Life of a Migrant Child (Cajas de Carton, Spanish edition).
 This book documents his early life, from crossing the border as a child to attending elementary school and working in the fields.
 There are three sequels to this book, which continue documenting his life through its next few stages.
 Breaking Through (Senderos Fronterizos, Spanish edition) is about his time in high school, Reaching Out (Más Allá de Mí, Spanish edition) is about his time attending Santa Clara University, and Taking Hold: From Migrant Childhood to Columbia University (Pasos firmes: Desde niñez migrante a la Universidad de Columbia, Spanish edition) documents his years in graduate school.

-His four-book series—The Circuit, Breaking Through, Reaching Out, Taking Hold—has been included in the American Library Association Booklist's 50 Best Young Adult Books of All Time.
+His four-book series—The Circuit, Breaking Through, Reaching Out, and Taking Hold—has been included in the American Library Association Booklist's 50 Best Young Adult Books of All Time.

-Jiménez has also written some autobiographical picture books, including La Mariposa (1998) and The Christmas Gift/El regalo de Navidad (2000).
-In La Mariposa, Jiménez writes about the challenges of not speaking English during his year in first grade.
-Some awards he has received for his writing include the Americas Award for Children's and Young Adult Literature, the Boston Global Award for Fiction, the Tomás Rivera Mexican American Book Award, the Parents' Choice Award, the Luis Leal Award for Distinction in Chicano/Latino Literature, and the John Steinbeck Award.
-In 2015 a new school in Santa Maria, California was named in honor of his late brother and him: The Roberto and Dr. Francisco Jiménez Elementary School.
-He has been featured in Univision's “Aquí y Ahora" and Telemundo, and has received commendations for his work from the U.S. Congress, the U.S. Department of Education, the California State Senate, and the governor of the State of Jalisco, Mexico.
-He is currently Professor Emeritus in the Department of Modern Languages and Literatures at Santa Clara University.